 So…how does one give an experience?

 - Tinggly is our favorite purveyor of experiences because they package it as a gift.
 The idea is simple: You purchase a gift box, they choose an experience.
 There are literally hundreds of experiences to choose from, but the beauty is that you don’t have to choose for them.
-You just have to pick a gift box; there are a variety available at price points as low as $79.
-There are even themed experiences, such as Super Woman, Fun Together, or Dream Wedding.
+You just have to pick a gift box; there are a variety available at price points as low as FREE!
+You read that right: The World’s Best Free Experiences is a great trip starter.
+Other options start at $89, including themed experiences, such as Super Woman, Fun Together, or Dream Wedding.
 Something for everyone, is what we’re saying.

 - We love the idea of gifting someone someplace to stay on their travels, but Airbnb has gone one better: they now offer curated experiences around the world.
 The idea is much the same as their accommodations: Local people host you, and you get to live like a local.
 Prices are as varied as the experiences: Surfing in Bali for $9, to flight lessons over Los Angeles for $125, and pretty much anything in-between.
 Once again, you don’t have to choose for them; just send them an Airbnb gift card, and they can spend it on any experience or accommodation they choose.

 The Holiday Gift of Airport Luxury

 Perhaps the worst tactical mistake we ever made while traveling was checking into an airport First Class lounge.
 Once you’ve breathed that rarified air, spending time in the terminal is just passé.

 Of course, flying First Class to get that lounge access is an expensive proposition, even if you’re paying with points.
 Another way in is by using independent airport lounges.
 More and more airports are seeing lounges operated by people besides the airlines and, while still not cheap, getting in can be much easier.